 6 Things to Know Before a Trip to Sri Lanka

 Sri Lanka is a wonderful and eye-opening country to visit.
+Sri Lanka is great if you’re planning a solo trip or a trip with a partner.
 Due to its small size, Sri Lanka doesn’t get half as much attention in travel news as nearby and giant India, and we found that this was a reason for a lot of its charm.
 Sri Lanka is home to excellent cuisine, rich in flavor, and we loved that everyone we met was eager to help us and make sure that we enjoyed the country.

 Sri Lanka is a developing country and is somewhat newer in the world of tourism.
 We have a list of important tips to help you out.